 - R is the resistance of the load in the circuit.

 Internal Resistance Definition

-An internal resistance is the total resistance to electron flow that arises from internal structures of a circuit.
+Internal resistance is the total resistance to electron flow that arises from the internal structures of a circuit.

 Internal Resistance Example